ghazibenattia/Social-Links-Profile-Solution/README.md

-# Frontend Mentor - QR code component solution by Ghazi Benattia
+# Frontend Mentor - Social Links Profile solution by Ghazi Benattia
 This is a solution to the [Social Links Profile Challenge](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
 ***